Glenville Health &Amp; Rehab

 This FacilityWV Averagevs.
 WV Avg

 Total inspections Info Combined count of all routine and focused inspections.
 Excludes complaint investigations.
-1517 This facility has 12% fewer total inspections than a typical West Virginia nursing home (15 vs. WV avg 17).↓ 12% better
+1517 This facility has had 12% fewer total inspections than the West Virginia average (15 vs. WV avg 17).
+More inspections can mean more regulatory scrutiny rather than worse care.↓ 12% fewer

 Inspection Reports Summary Info An editor-reviewed summary of the themes and findings across this facility's recent inspection reports.